How-To: 401(k)s for the Self-Employed

 25% of $150,000 is $37,500.
 That's pretty good, right?
 That'd be roughly their allowable contribution in a SEP IRA.

-The only reason the SEP IRA makes more sense at $232,000 is because 25% of their income is $58,000 maximum.
+The only reason the SEP IRA makes more sense at a net business income of $276,000 or above is because 25% of that net income is $69,000 maximum.
 In pretty much every other case, the Solo 401(k) will allow for more money to be contributed.

 Now, that being said, the Solo 401(k)s: